elmcraft/elmcraft.org/content/community/meetups.md

 ## Regular Meetups

-Many regular Elm meetups were hosted on Meetup.com.
+Many regular Elm meetups were previously hosted on Meetup.com.

 You can find most of them via the [Meetup.com Elm topic](https://www.meetup.com/topics/elm/).